galaxyproject/training-material/topics/sequence-analysis/tutorials/sars-with-galaxy-on-anvil/tutorial.md

 ![Screenshot of the Galaxy landing page.
 The Tools and History headings have been highlighted.](../../images/sars-with-galaxy-in-anvil/10-galaxy-on-anvil.png)

-On the welcome page, there are links to tutorials.
+The welcome page includes links to tutorials.
 You may try these out on your own.
 If you want to try a new analysis this is a good place to start.

 # Exercise One: Importing Data into Galaxy

 Luckily, we linked to the original data when we cloned our Workspace!
 We have three files we will need for our activity.
 These are (1) the reference genome for SARS-CoV-2, and both forward (2) and reverse (3) reads for our sample.
-There are two sets of reads for our sample because the scientists who collected it used paired-end sequencing.
+Our sample has two sets of reads because the scientists who collected it used paired-end sequencing.
 The reference genome ends in “.fasta” because it has already been cleaned up by scientists.
 The sample we are looking at ends in ".fastq" because it is raw data from the sequencer.

 > <hands-on-title>Import Data from the Workspace</hands-on-title>
 >